Access to the Widener Law Commonwealth Library is primarily for the use of the students, faculty, staff, and alumni of Widener University.

 Off-campus access to the library databases is restricted to Law School students, faculty and staff.
 Login requires the number printed above the barcode on the back of the Widener ID.

-Visitors are permitted to use designated computers to search the library catalog, databases, and to access Federal Depository Library Program electronic materials.
+Visitors are permitted to use designated computers to search the library catalog, and access selected databases.
 Assistance in searching the online catalog or accessing the available resources is provided by reference librarians as needed.